Recent Commercial Posts

 4. Sewer lines

 Sewer backups are another cause of commercial water damage that often catches business owners by surprise.
-Should the sewer line to your building back up or become damaged, realize the potential dangers of contaminated black water which can cause health effects and ruin products and office furnishings.
+Should the sewer line to your building back up or become damaged, realize the potential dangers of contaminated black water which can cause health issues and ruin products and office furnishings.

 5. Water Heaters